yuno-payments/yuno-docs/docs/Payment Features/installments/provider-installments.md

 next:
   description: ''
 ---
-**Provider** installment is when the merchant does not have a commercial agreement for a defined set of installments, so they use the installments defined by the payment processor.
-Yuno consults the provider of your choosing in order to get the installments available to offer your customers for each transaction.
+Provider installments allow you to offer installment payment options defined by your payment processor, rather than by your own commercial agreements.
+This is useful when you do not have a predefined set of installment plans with a provider.
+In this scenario, Yuno consults your selected payment provider to retrieve the available installment options for each transaction, and presents them to your customers at checkout.

 <Video src="https://github.com/writechoiceorg/yuno-images/raw/main/doc/yourPaymentsOperationSystem/provider.mp4" />

-### How to Use Provider Installments?
+### How to use provider installments

-While configuring your provider [Connection](doc:connections) in Yuno Dashboard, you can enable the installments available for the provider so we can use them in the Credit card form of the SDK for the customer to select from.
-For this scenario, there is no need to create a plan, as Yuno will use the plan defined by your payment processor.
+To enable provider installments, configure your provider [connection](doc:connections) in the Yuno Dashboard.
+When setting up the connection, you can enable the available installment options for that provider.
+These options will then be shown in the credit card form of the SDK, allowing your customers to select from the plans offered by your payment processor.
+There is no need to create a custom installment plan—Yuno will automatically use the plans defined by your provider.

 > 🚧 Secure Fields SDK
 >
-> When using Secure Fields SDK integration, you will need to [enable the installments option](secure-fields-payment#step-3-start-the-checkout-process) while starting the checkout process.
+> If you are using the Secure Fields SDK integration, make sure to [enable the installments option](secure-fields-payment#step-3-start-the-checkout-process) when starting the checkout process.

-This option is not enabled for all providers, only the ones that have Installment services that Yuno can access to get the information from.
-If you consider that a provider should have this feature enabled, please reach out to your account manager.
+Note that provider installments are only available for certain providers—specifically, those that offer installment services which Yuno can access.
+If you believe a provider should support this feature but does not, please contact your account manager.

 <Image align="center" src="https://files.readme.io/04626a1-provider.png" />

-> ❗️ Routing Configuration Warning
+> ❗️ Routing configuration warning
 >
-> While setting your [route](routing) for the Card payment method, remember that having a fallback for a provider that has "Provider installments" is not supported, as different providers handle different types of installment plans.
-It can cause a processing error in the fallback.
+> When configuring your [route](routing) for the card payment method, keep in mind that fallback routing is not supported for provider installments.
+Different providers may handle installment plans differently, and using a fallback provider can result in processing errors.